aarongilly/notes/content/My Notes.md

 These notes are also not meant to be [[Capturing Logs|logs]][^1].
 They are meant to be [[Evergreen Notes]].
 They do not record details about events of my life or particulars about things that aren't universal.
 Ideally these Notes would be of value to anyone who may stumble across them.
 If that's you, hi!
 I hope I'm not dead.
 If I am dead tell my family I love them.

 At one point I was using the [[Dataview Plug-in]], [[Excalidraw]] plugin, and [[DrawIO]] plugin for making these notes more "rich", but ultimately this made them less portable, less easily published.
 So I've tried to remove those dependencies.
+### Backlinks & Outgoing Links
+The best feature of any [[PKM]] app is back-linking.
+Each of my notes has a "Related" section

 ## Structure